Selection Process and Membership Criteria

 In order to comply with national Phi Beta Kappa requirements that the number of seniors invited not exceed approximately 10% of seniors who are in liberal arts and sciences, we have raised our minimum GPA requirements.
 To be considered for the Spring 2014 election, seniors must have a basic UNH GPA of at least 3.65 and juniors a GPA of at least 3.85.
 The Selection Committee reserves the right to set the standard for liberal course PBK GPA levels higher than these minimums in order to comply with the national Phi Beta Kappa requirement.

-Then the Election Committee, made up of 8-12 Phi Beta Kappa members, does the final review and selection based on the following criteria:
+The Election Committee, made up of 8-12 Phi Beta Kappa members, does the final review and selection based on the following criteria:

-- In addition, students must have taken the following courses BEFORE the semester in which candidates are reviewed (Spring):
+- In addition, students must have taken the following courses BEFORE the Spring semester in which candidates are reviewed:

 (1) at least one class in quantitative reasoning that fulfills UNH’s general education math requirements as well as

 (2) at least one foreign language class at the 500/intermediate level.
 American Sign Language does not fulfill the Phi Beta Kappa language requirement.

 In April, invitation letters are sent to students and an informal meeting is scheduled to provide information and answer questions about Phi Beta Kappa and membership.
 The initiation ceremony is held in early May.